All Episodes

 The truth got buried in a media avalanche of BS and lies.

-Oh, by the way, before we get to Mike Pitch, you gotta hear this.
+Oh, by the way, before we get to Mike Pence, you got to hear this.

-This last night MBC Nightly News grabs on my number five.
+This last night, NBC Nightly News grabs somebody number five.

 This is just more of the same here.

-Ash hack is out there saying that Christians end up voting for these conservatives, end up Nazis, and they call themselves they vote for Christians and end up being Nazis and so forth.
+Ash hack is out there saying that Christians end up voting for these conservatives, end up Nazis, and they call themselves, they vote for Christians and they end up being Nazis and so forth on her Twitter account.

-Last night, the MSC Nightly News Lester Holt, filling in for a paragon of truth, Brian Williams, and Ann Curry in there to talk about the Iran nuclear talks.
+Last night in the NBC Nightly News, Lester Holt, filling in for a paragon of truth, Brian Williams, and he had Ann Curry in there to talk about the Iran nuclear talks.

-So, what's the latest on the uh tough situation facing Iranian negotiators having to convince hard liners in that country to go along with India?
+He said, what's the latest on the tough situation facing Iranian negotiators having to convince hardliners in that country to go along with the Indian?

 Now, let me tell you what this means.

-Lester Holt is asking Ann Curry, okay, in Iran, we got some people who want to deal with Obama.
+Lester Holt is asking Ann Curry, okay, in Iran, we got some people that want to deal with Obama.

-We got some moderate like this President Rouani, very moderate, very modern guy, wants to do a deal.
+We got some moderate, like this president Rwandi, very moderate, very modern guy, wants to do a deal.

-But how many people in Iran like the Ayatollah Hamidi, these hardliners, does he have to try to convince to go along with the deal?
+But how many people in Iran like the Ayatollah Hamadi, these hardliners, does he have to try to convince to go along with the deal?

 This is what she said.